johnmathews/johnmathews.is/data/blog/building-a-story-brand.md

    solve your problem?
 5. Tell us what life looks like now that your problem is solved or being solved?

-## 5. Create a system to incentivise referrals {#markdown data-toc-label='Create a system to incentivise referrals'}
+## 5. Create a system to incentivise referrals

 1. Identify your existing ideal customers
 2. Give them a reason to talk about you - create a video or a PDF that a